CAMMA-public/TFUScapes/README.md

 The **TFUScapes** dataset is publicly released under the Creative Commons license [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 This implies that:
 - the dataset cannot be used for commercial purposes,
 - the dataset can be transformed (additional annotations, etc.),
-- the dataset can be redistributed as long as it is redistributed under the same license with the obligation to cite the contributing work which led to the generation of the MVOR dataset (mentioned above).
+- the dataset can be redistributed as long as it is redistributed under the same license with the obligation to cite the contributing work which led to the generation of the **TFUScapes** dataset (mentioned above).

 By downloading and using this dataset, you agree on these terms and conditions.